void-linux/void-packages/Manual.md

 <a id="explain_depends"></a>
 #### About the many types of `depends` variable.

-So far we have listed three types of `depends`, there are `hostmakedepends`, `makedepends`, and plain old `depends`.
-To understand the difference between them, understand this: Void Linux cross compiles for many arches.
+So far we have listed four types of `depends`, there are `hostmakedepends`, `makedepends`, `checkdepends` and plain old `depends`.To understand the difference between them, understand this: Void Linux cross compiles for many arches.
 Sometimes in a build process, certain programs must be run, for example `yacc`, or the compiler itself for a C program.
 Those programs get put in `hostmakedepends`.
 When the build runs, those will be installed on the host to help the build complete.